kwebio/kweb-core/docs/src/components.md

 ## Motivation

-Composable components help manage complexity in a software project by allowing developers to break down a complex problem into smaller, more manageable pieces.
+Composable components help manage software complexity by allowing developers to break down a complex problem into smaller, more manageable pieces.
+Other benefits include reusability, testability, and the ability to reason about a system in isolation.

 ## The Component Interface